mmu-webdesign/IWD-web-term2/rwd-week-1.md

 - Remember to keep the full size original images - always edit copies.

-## Copyright
+## A note about copyright

 ### Images

 As a developer it is your duty to be aware of both the legal and ethical issues that your work involves.
 An important aspect is how copyright laws affects your work.

 Many students mistakenly feel that they can use any image that they find through Google in their own work.
 Most images will be copyright protected, meaning you would need permission of the owner before using anything you find.
-This is both an ethical and legal issue - should you steal someone elses work?
+This is both an ethical and legal issue - should you steal someone else’s work?

 We are encouraging you to create and use your own media.
 If you do use a non-original image then we would like you to use [a free hero image from Unsplash](https://unsplash.com/search/photos/hero-image) because we know these are copyright free.